kuhchung/kuhchung.github.io/pages/hunters-notes/Gigginox.md

 ## Turnapound
 Standard turnapound.
 Stand behind it, and release the superpound as it begins its first turn.

+I actually have some sick openings to exploit, but they are quite difficult positioning.

 ## Reward Oddities
 Fearsome Maw requires *both* a head and a body break.